-Steve Mnuchin Has Cost Taxpayers $800,000 In Military Plane Fees
+Steve Mnuchin Has Cost Taxpayers $800,000 For Travel On Military Planes

-In a matter of months, Treasury Secretary Steve Mnuchin managed to cost American taxpayers more than $800,000 in fees for travel aboard military aircraft, yet apparently, he broke no laws, an official government inquiry found.
+In a matter of months, Treasury Secretary Steve Mnuchin managed to cost American taxpayers more than $800,000 for travel aboard military aircraft, yet apparently, he broke no laws, an official government inquiry found.

 The decision came on the heels of Health and Human Services Secretary Tom Price’s resignation from office.
-Price stepped down after Politico reported on the cabinet member’s frequent use of chartered and military flights, which cost taxpayers more than $1 million.
-Five of those chartered flights occurred during the same week and were used for domestic travel between cities ranging from Washington, D.C. to Waterville, Maine.
+Price stepped down after Politico reported on the Cabinet member’s frequent use of chartered and military flights, which reportedly cost taxpayers more than $1 million.
+Five of those chartered flights occurred during the same week and were used for domestic travel between cities ranging from Washington, D.C., to Waterville, Maine.

 The reported details of Mnuchin’s military aircraft travel since March were similarly lavish.
-Mnuchin flew on a military flight to meet with President Donald Trump at Trump Tower in New York City, a roundtrip fare that cost $15,000, the New York Times reported.
+Mnuchin flew on a military flight to meet with President Donald Trump at Trump Tower in New York, a round trip that cost $15,000, The New York Times reported.

-According to Politico, cabinet members’ travel aboard military aircraft is approved by the White House on a case-by-case basis and is sometimes necessary for cabinet members dealing with national security.
+According to Politico, Cabinet members’ travel aboard military aircraft is approved by the White House on a case-by-case basis, and is sometimes necessary for Cabinet members dealing with national security.

 The Times cited an internal email that said Mnuchin needed a military plane in order to have a classified telephone conversation with Secretary of State Rex Tillerson.

-In another case, Mnuchin spent $43,725.50 to fly to Miami for a meeting with the Mexican finance minister, the Times reported.
+In another case, Mnuchin cost taxpayers $43,725.50 to fly to Miami for a meeting with the Mexican finance minister, the Times reported.
 A commercial round-trip flight would have cost less than $1,000.

-Still, the Treasury’s Office of the Inspector General (OIG) found that Mnuchin’s use of military aircraft on seven official trips broke no laws, but asked the secretary to provide more justifications for such travel in the future.
+Still, the Treasury’s Office of the Inspector General found that Mnuchin’s use of military aircraft on seven official trips broke no laws, but asked the secretary to provide more justifications for such travel in the future.

 “I recommend that the OIG advise that future requests be ready to justify government air in greater detail, especially regarding cost comparisons and needs for security and other special factors,” OIG counsel Rich Delmar wrote in his report, according to Reuters.